x-AR2/benford-fraud-detector/README.md

 # Benford's Law Fraud Detector

-A command-line tool that checks whether a set of numbers looks "natural" or "teampered" using a real math trick used in fraud audits: **Benford's Law**.
+A command-line tool that checks whether a set of numbers looks "natural" or "tampered" using a real math trick used in fraud audits: **Benford's Law**.

 ## What It Does